Before You Begin Investing: 5 Things to Consider

 Additionally, some mutual funds allow you to set up a monthly automatic draft to help you avoid the high initial investment.
 However, you should carefully consider the operating costs and the average annual return over time before choosing a mutual fund.
-Remember that the funds will go through highs and lows and you need to ride out the low times in order to make money.
+Remember that the funds will go through highs and lows, and you need to ride out the low times to make money.
 It is also important to also consider other ways that you can invest, including real estate investments.

 Updated by Rachel Morgan Cautero.